zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-rest-api.md

-# Lab 4: (Advanced Session) Access AD Service with REST API
+# Lab 4: (Advanced Session) Access Anomaly Detection Service with REST API

 ## Introduction

 Our anomaly detection services also support to use CLI tool `oci` or REST API calls to perform model and data operations.

 In this lab session, we will show several code snippets to integrate with our service endpoints.

+You do not need to execute those codes, but review them to understand what information and steps are needed to implement your own integration.

 *Estimated Lab Time*: 45 minutes